eemensch/ENGN4625-6625/_build/html/_sources/intro.md

 - Erickson, Robert W., and Dragan Maksimovic.
 Fundamentals of power electronics.
 Springer Science & Business Media, 2007.
 - Kirtley, James L. Electric power principles: sources, conversion, distribution and use.
 John Wiley & Sons, 2020.

+One way to describe this course is to call it an introduction to _Power Processing_ in the same way that we might have heard the word _signal processing_.
+It is about understanding, analysing, and designing systems that make it possible to transfer power from a source to users.
+We rely on our understanding of electric circuit theory to make sense of this process.

 ```{tableofcontents}
 ```